Bills Vs. Rams: 6 Things to Know About the 2022 NFL Opening Game

-Bills vs. Rams: 6 things to know about the 2022 NFL opening game originally appeared on NBC Sports Chicago
+Bills vs. Rams: 6 things to know about the 2022 NFL opening game originally appeared on NBC Sports Washington

 Football is back.